fbpx

 City of Jackson, health department clarify water conservation advisory

-Since then, department officials clarified that mechanical issues at the plant were the primary reason for the conservation advisory, not the heat.
+Since then, health department officials clarified that mechanical issues at the plant were the primary reason for the conservation advisory, not the heat.
 Jackson officials said they issued the advisory because of a recommendation from the health department.

 “Heat was not the primary reason for the recommendation,” spokesperson Liz Sharlot said in an e-mail.
 “We have this type of weather every summer.
 If it was about the heat, the entire state would be affected.”